-- Verbal, on an instantaneous basis, such as the formative feedback you receive every week in the Principal Study lesson or in a tutorial with your Head of Department. - Written, as a comment on a performance, portfolio submission, or other summative outcome: you can expect detailed written feedback on all major summative assessments. - Mutually Constructed, where feedback is written collaboratively by you and the tutor: this is used in many departments as an element of Supporting Studies. - Grades are also a form of feedback, including the formative process grades given for Supporting Studies and the summative grades offered in the Principal Study.
+- Verbal, on an instantaneous basis, such as the informal feedback you receive in your one-to-one lessons or in a tutorial with your Head of Department. - Written, as a comment on a performance, portfolio submission, or other summative outcome: you can expect detailed written feedback on all major summative assessments.

+- Mutually Constructed, where feedback is written collaboratively by the tutor and student. - Grades are also a form of feedback